 Prostate cancer affects the prostate gland, which is the part of a man's reproductive system that helps produce semen.
 It is located under the bladder, behind the rectum, and it surrounds the urethra, which is the tube that urine passes through.

 Cancer develops when cells begin to grow abnormally in the prostate.
 Prostate cancer is very common in men older than 50.
 For some men, prostate cancer does not produce symptoms.
-For others, prostate cancer can cause difficulty urinating, blood in the urine and pain in the lower back and pelvis.
+For others, it can cause difficulty urinating, blood in the urine, and pain in the lower back and pelvis.

 Treating Prostate Cancer with CyberKnife Radiation

 Surgery and conventional radiation are common treatments for prostate cancer.
 But the prostate is a moving target as the bladder fills and empties of urine, which can affect the accuracy of surgery or other kinds of radiation.
 That’s where CyberKnife comes in.